coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accellerator-vol-1.md

 <img src="/public/img/selfaccelerating-Si-accelerator.png"/>

-The above illustrated cyclic flow (or parts of it) could happen thru human interaction, or software.
+The above illustrated cyclic flow (or parts of it) could happen thru human interaction and/or software.
 Therefore, a house with people could also simply represent a database.

 ## Example: the software world